Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experimental Setup

 \textbf{Attention heads and prototypes (R):} Similar to \citep{press-wolf-2017-using}, we have found that sharing the weights between embeddings and LM head reduces perplexity at the hyperparameter search stage, for all models.
-This is likely because it provides a good inductive bias aligning the token embeddings between input and final projection.
-We keep this choice at large-scale experiments as well, for simplicity.
-We also select attention heads from \{2, 4, 8\}, but at both small-scale and large-scale runs we have found that 4 works best for all models with attention heads (LLaMA and DeltaNet), which is what we use.
+This is likely because it provides an inductive bias aligning the token embeddings between input and final projection.
+We also do this for large-scale experiments, for simplicity.
+We select the attention heads from \{2, 4, 8\}, but at both small-scale and large-scale runs we have found that 4 works best for all models with attention heads (LLaMA and DeltaNet), which is what we use.
 For ProtoT's prototypes (R), we have found diminishing returns in terms of perplexity improvements beyond R=32 (Appendix~\ref{appendix:validating_hyp_choices}, Table~\ref{tab:r_study}), while computation scales linearly with R. Therefore, we use R=32 for all runs.